 Given all the talk in Washington about how vast the wasteland of programming has become and how hard it is to find family-friendly shows, I would just like to point out that NBC won the primetime ratings race last Wednesday night (Aug.
 21) with a lineup that could have been accompanied by an Ovaltine commercial and a news break from John Cameron Swayze.

-A ventriloquist was chosen as the top new talent in America, at least by NBC viewers, followed by a game show where people try to remember the words to songs.
+A ventriloquist was chosen as the top new talent in America, at least by NBC viewers.
+That was followed by a game show in which people tried to remember the words to songs.
 NBC won every half-hour with that lineup.
-As Major Bowes might have said about TV trends, "around and around and around they go."
+As Major Bowes might have said about TV trends, “around and around and around they go.”

-I was half expecting to see plate-spinners and Eastern European dog acts fill the screeen, followed by a good night kiss for Topo Gigio, not that there is anything wrong with that.
+I was half expecting to see plate spinners and Eastern European dog acts fill the screen, followed by a good night kiss for Topo Gigio, not that there is anything wrong with that.